According to a new study

 To be clear, these aren’t only health-care jobs we’re talking about.

-As the report explains, “By helping pick up the tab for individual insurance and expanding coverage on Medicaid, the ACA has helped millions of Americans afford their care.
+explains, “By helping pick up the tab for individual insurance and expanding coverage on Medicaid, the ACA has helped millions of Americans afford their care.
 If this support were withdrawn, people would have less money to spend on other basic necessities like food and rent.”